 Weaving can work through the concepts of digital refuse, and defend materiality, because it engages with excesses.
 Data Excess examines the concepts of the Poor Image – as described by Hito Steyerl – and of Litspam emails, in the form of two series of weavings.
 Weaving is well suited to the interpretation of the uneasy products of the digital age due to its own uneasy place within the art historical canon, as well as its particularly tactile, haptic nature.

-The project will be presented as part of the 12th edition of Studio XX’s HTMlles Festival, at articule artist-run centre (262 Fairmount O. Montreal) from 5 November to 4 December, 2016.
+The project was presented as part of the 12th edition of Studio XX’s HTMlles Festival, at articule artist-run centre (262 Fairmount O. Montreal) from 5 November to 4 December, 2016.

 Artworks and texts copyright © 2016 Sophia Borowska, sophiaborowska.com